Aijunfan/Team24/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

- Feature 1 (Aijun Fan): Adding shoes pic and sale information Feature 2 (Yilin Lai): Detail type of shoes page.
+ Feature 1 (Yilin Lai): Customer sign up table
- Feature 3 (Zheng Tian): Purchase page.
+ Feature 2 (Hao Zhang): Product list table
- Feature 4 (Hao Zhang): Besting sales shoes (Top 5)
+ Feature 3 (Aijun Fan): Suggestion and feedback table Feature 4 (Zheng Tian): Shop infor table

 Feature 1
 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .